-Accordingly I have little reason not to conclude that Mr M would have taken seriously a recommendation from CMIM not to invest in TRG .
-I'm persuaded on the balance of probabilities that Mr M would not have transferred his Scottish Widows pension to the SSAS and would not, as a result, have made the further contributions to the SSAS - but rather to his existing pension or a similar alternative.
+Accordingly I have little reason not to conclude that Mr W would have taken seriously a recommendation from CMIM not to invest in TRG.
+I'm persuaded on the balance of probabilities that Mr W would not have transferred his Standard Life pension to the SSAS and would not, as a result, have invested in TRG or the DFM arrangement.
+We consider each case on its own merits.

-I think the effect of CMIM placing a barrier in Mr M's way would have been more likely to deter his ultimate investment than not.
 If an investigator has taken a different view on causation on another complaint, then either party may refer that view to an ombudsman.
 I may not have agreed with that view.